Learn something new every day

 When used at doses greater than those recommended, acetaminophen may cause severe liver damage resulting in liver transplant or death.
 This applies to both acute and chronic overdose.
 For this reason it is vital that acetaminophen-containing products must be kept in a safe place, locked way and out of reach of children.
 Should an acetaminophen overdose be suspected, urgent medical attention should be sought.

-The acetaminophen nomogram has undergone a number of changes as the medical fraternity have learnt more with regards to acetaminophen overdose.
+The acetaminophen nomogram has undergone a number of changes as the medical fraternity have learned more with regards to acetaminophen overdose.
 The one most commonly used is the Rumack-Matthew nomogram.
 It was very carefully designed to be as accurate as possible and is used worldwide in casualties, toxicology and poison centers.

 In the case of an acetaminophen overdose the patient will be admitted immediately into hospital.
 The treating doctor will take a number of factors into consideration, such as the amount ingested and time since ingestion.
 Blood will be taken to determine the acetaminophen level and allow use of the acetaminophen nomogram.